 So the question is how do I add a google knowledge graph for my business to enhance my listings on Google?
 The answer is to use Google my Business, but let’s first look at what this looks like so we can see the benefit of having this.

 What is the Google Knowledge Graph?

 For example, searching for a company like “Statue of Liberty” would deliver a quick blurb from Wikipedia, user ratings from Google, address, a map location, hours, and so much more.
 Notice how all of this information is displayed on the right of my query?
 This gives any users now more ways to interact with this search, or even refine their query to expand upon this topic.

 What is Google my Business?

 It’s a free way to list your business listing (or place interest) for Google to crawl and index the information with their search engine bot.
-You give the information like the business scene, the business hours, the phone number, pictures of your listing, and any other information you would like to offer.
-When you give all of this information, Google will send over a verification code via real mail so they know it’s the right site and it’s proven that you actually do business there.
+You give the news like the business scene, the business hours, the phone number, pictures of your listing, and any other information you would like to offer.
+When you give all of this information, Google will send a verification code via real mail so they know it’s the right site and it’s proven that you do business there.

 Where Will I See the Knowledge Graphs?

 Once everything is verified, you will see the knowledge on desktop, tablet, and mobile devices via a web search and also a map search.
 Here is an example below that shows what this looks like on a typical web search using my companies’ name.